aws-samples/anz-amazon-sagemaker-immersionday/README.md

 F3- Bring your own training script  to train and deploy on SageMaker

-Challenge Keras: this is challenge where you migrate a SKLearn model built in a local notebook and using Iris data into SageaMaker
+Challenge Sklearn: this is challenge where you migrate a SKLearn model built in a local notebook and using Iris data into SageaMaker

-Challenge SKlearn: this is challenge where you migrate a Tensorflow- Keras local notebook and using minst image data into SageaMaker

 ## Security